lydiaYchen/PerfEvaluation-IN4215/project.md

 - Design experiments to build a performance profiling of such an application, e.g., identify performance bottlenecks and optimal configuration.
 You need to rigorously design experiments, collect the measurements, summarizes the results with appropriate statistical tests and graphic presentations.

 - Derive white or black model for such an application in the scenario where jobs arrive stochastic fashion.
 You need to collect statistics that are essential to build predictive models.
 You are welcome to try all the models and have a light-weight optimization section.
+You can also study how such benchmarks can withstand different imperfect conditions, such as node failures (e.g., neural network layer nodes or spark nodes) or data packet dropped.

 - Optimize the application performance via designing new application algorithms, configurations of the applications, and resource provisioning.
 It's important you choose an approach that can improve the metrics of your interests.
 For example, you can design a resource scaling algorithm such that the run time of a training job is constant for any given input by scaling the number of computing nodes.
 Or you can design a scheduling algorithms.
 Or you can design a communication algorithm for the distributed version of such an application, which run on distributed nodes in cloud or edge.